aandriuss/Agmify-v2/packages/frontend-2/composables/core/parameters/next/MIGRATION.md

+!!!
+IMPORTANT!!!
+MIGRATION IS FINISHED.
+Use just for reference

 # Parameter System Migration Guide

 This guide helps you migrate from the old parameter system to the new state-based parameter system.